Learn how to enlarge your upper chest with these tips

 If in your case it is the upper chest area that insists on not growing, take a look at these tips that we have for you.

 Begin training with a compound exercise for the upper chest

 At the beginning of training you always have more strength and energy.

-By putting an upper chest exercise as number one, you will be able to put on some more load than you would if you left for second or third place.
+By putting an upper chest exercise at number one, you'll be able to put on some more load than you would use if you left it for second or third.

-The choice for the first exercise is limited to incline bench press or incline press, as they are both best exercises to work the upper chest.
+The choice for the first exercise is limited to the incline bench press or incline press, as they are the two best exercises to work the upper chest area.

 Pay attention to the angle of the seat in the inclined press, too much inclination will put too much emphasis on the shoulders and that's not what you're looking for.